-Routing is the system which maps URL patterns to data and templates within Ghost.
-It comes pre-configured by default, but it can also be customised extensively to build powerful custom site structures.
+Routing is the system that maps URL patterns to data and templates within Ghost.
+It comes pre-configured by default, but it can also be customized extensively to build powerful custom site structures.

 If you edit the file manually, you’ll need to restart Ghost to see the changes, but if you upload the file in admin then your routes will automatically be updated right away.